PatrickLang/fabrikamfiber/README.md

 #### Issues to resolve before merging

-- [ ] Figure out why DNS suffix was missing and remove `.ff.svc.cluster.local` from web.config
+- [ ] Figure out why DNS suffix was missing from pods and remove workarounds
+  - Remove `.ff.svc.cluster.local` from web.config
+  - Remove `-n ff` from above deployments.
+It should work in any namespace
+- [ ] Use a fixed SQL Server Express image for Windows Server 1709.
+Right now it's using [my fork](https://github.com/PatrickLang/mssql-docker/tree/windows1709)
-- [ ] Replace `patricklang/mssql-server-windows-express:1709-3` with an official image in db-deployment.yml
+  - Replace `patricklang/mssql-server-windows-express:1709-4` with an official image in db-deployment.yml

 ### Docker Swarm